 Coral Bay Community Council Removes Derelict Vessels in USVI

-Coral Bay Community Council, Inc. and the NOAA Marine Debris Program remove derelict vessels, involve locals in marine debris cleanups, and work with local waste management and recycling groups to reduce marine debris.
+Coral Bay Community Council, Inc. and the NOAA Marine Debris Program removed derelict vessels, involved locals in marine debris cleanups, and worked with local waste management and recycling groups to reduce marine debris.

 What’s the project?

 The Coral Bay Community Council (CBCC), a local watershed management agency, removed marine debris along shorelines, mangroves, and in the bay’s boat mooring areas of Coral Bay, St. John, U.S. Virgin Islands.
 After a boat grounding, owners and volunteers often manage to refloat the vessel.
 But over the last 24 years, many vessels have been abandoned and pose a hazard within Inner Coral Harbor’s shallow waters.
 Removing these derelict vessels before strong storms can prevent them from battering the surrounding mangroves and marine habitat, and mitigate potential damage to Coral Bay.
 In addition to derelict vessel removal, this project involved volunteers to remove small and medium-sized debris, expanded a marine debris reporting and reduction program, and conducted education activities focused on tourists, boaters, and shoreline restaurants to reduce land-based debris.

 With support from the NOAA Marine Debris Program’s Community-based Marine Debris Removal Grant, CBCC, a non-profit organization committed to the healthy future of Coral Bay, engaged the community in environmental education, infrastructure design, as well as environmentally-responsible land development and planning.